tibocin/digi-infrastructure/README.md

 This repository serves as the foundation for the entire Digi ecosystem, providing:

-- **Shared Database Infrastructure**: PostgreSQL, Neo4j, ChromaDB, Redis
+- **Shared Database Infrastructure**: PostgreSQL, Neo4j, Qdrant, Redis
 - **Dynamic Prompting Architecture**: Prompt and Context Service (PCS) with intelligent context management
 - **Monitoring & Observability**: Prometheus, Grafana, and comprehensive health checks
 - **App Onboarding & Integration**: Complete SDK and onboarding processes for new applications